 Designed to cover a repayment mortgage, the sum assured with decreasing term policies is set to decline in line with the remaining mortgage balance.

 As a result, the further into the policy you pass away, the smaller the payout received.

 How do life insurance payouts work?
-(The claims process)
+(Making a life insurance claim)

 To obtain a life insurance payout, a simple claims process must be followed.